Skip to content

 Common stop management guidelines: - Stops are typically set before position entry - Moving stops closer to entry increases original risk assessment - Trailing stops in favorable direction is common practice - Positions risking more than 2% of account are generally filtered out

-4. Trade With the Trend
+4. Align With the Trend

 "Trend is your friend until the bend"